bazelbuild/rules_apple/MAINTENANCE.md

   when it can be merged in the future.
 - If for some reason a commit should never be cherry picked, comment on it to indicate why and so it appears triaged for the future.
-- When cherry picking multiple tulsi commits, be sure to land the version bumps in the same order as they were upstream

 # Reviews